liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/11-validating-modules-against-the-target-platform/01-intro.markdown

 modification for your project to pass the resolver check.

-- You're depending on a third party library that is not available in the targeted @product@ instance or the current workspace.
+- You're depending on a third party library that is not available in the targeted @sharepoint@ instance or the current workspace.
-- You're depending on a customized distribution of @product@.
+- You're depending on a customized distribution of @sharepoint@.

 You'll explore these use cases next.

-### Depending on Third Party Libraries Not Included in @product@
+### Depending on Third Party Libraries Not Included in @sharepoint@

-The `resolve` task, by default, gathers all of @product@'s capabilities and the capabilities of your workspace's modules.
+The `resolve` task, by default, gathers all of @sharepoint@'s capabilities and the capabilities of your workspace's modules.
 What if, however, your module depends on a third party project that is not included in either space (e.g., [Google Guava](https://opensource.google.com/projects/guava))?.
 The `resolve`